 Does this work?
 It certainly can help.
 But if you have a herniated disc impinging on a nerve root, mind over matter will only go so far.
 Similarly, yoga has also become a common treatment for lower back pain, and practitioners believe some yoga poses can address both the symptoms and causes of lower back pain.

 Other treatments utilized by doctors may include nerve block therapies which may include injections of anesthetics, botulinum toxin, or steroids into the back.
-In other rarer instances, doctors utilize epidural steroid injections for short-term treatment of pain.
+Doctors often use epidural steroid injections for short-term treatment of pain.
 Our clients have had all kinds of results from steroid injections.
 Some report the injections saved their life and others noticed little to no difference.
 It is amazing how much the results vary from treatment, from patient to patient.

 Some pain relief practitioners are utilizing transcutaneous electrical nerve stimulation or TENS.
 The treatment involves wearing a battery-powered device that consists of electrodes placed on the skin over the painful area.
 These electrodes generate electrical impulses that stimulate the nervous system and block incoming pain signals from peripheral nerves.

 Is surgery an option for lower back pain?

 As a last resort, lower back pain sufferers may elect to undergo surgery.
 Surgery is only considered an option for treatment when the pain is chronic, debilitating, and affecting the patient’s sleep or daily activities.